You can also watch a video of the conversation here.

 Ulysses gave me a taste for a kind of sprawling, comprehensive, all-devouring . . . it’s not strict and spare and disciplined modernism.
 It’s the modernism of all-engulfing chaos.
 And in music, that happens to be a mode that I’m quite fond of, whether it’s the symphonies of Charles Ives or Bernd Alois Zimmermann or certain later 20th-century composers.

-Ulysses, I think, influenced my listening and prepared me for unexpected and perhaps irrational juxtapositions of different styles.
+So yeah, Ulysses, I think, influenced my listening and prepared me for unexpected and perhaps irrational juxtapositions of different styles.

 COWEN: How did Leon Wieseltier discover you as a potential music critic?
 What is it you think he saw in you?